The Jefferson-Madison Regional Library welcomes groups (more than two

 - When a patron requests a reservation for the meeting room, he or she should be asked if the group has a Registration Form on file.
 Registration forms are required to be renewed on an annual basis.

-- If there is a current Registration Form on file, continue through the rest of the procedure.
-If there is not a current application on file, a representative of the group must fill out the Meeting Room Registration form prior to the meeting.
+- If there is not a current application on file, a representative of the group must fill out the Meeting Room Registration form prior to the meeting.
 A room may be reserved for only one time until the Registration Form is completed.

 - The staff member should give the representative of the group a copy of the Meeting Room Policy.